- Hourly wages alone do not tell the complete story when deciding where to locate a manufacturing plant or supply chain.

 Foreign hourly labor costs are but one factor to consider in the overall labor cost equation.
 When deciding whether it is better to manufacture outside the United States, companies should also consider rising wages, lower productivity, difficulty with turnover, and relatively high labor market risks.
 Looking at the entire labor cost equation demonstrates the soundness of manufacturing in the United States.

 [i] These data are hourly compensation costs, which include direct pay, social insurance expenditures, and labor-related taxes.
-Estimates of wages and of direct benefits, which primarily includes pay for leave time and bonuses, are available from the Bureau of Labor Statistics.
+Estimates of wages and of direct benefits, which primarily includes pay for leave time and bonuses, are available from the Conference Board.

 [ii] Year-to-year percentage change in national average money wages by sector.
 Data are from China's Ministry of Labor and Social Security/Haver Analytics.